KaotoIO/kaoto.io/content/docs/add_dsl.md

     }
 ```

+ Note that this `appliesTo` function is the one that decides if you will be able to parse the source code or not.
+If this function returns `true`, the function `parse` must return a valid list of steps.

 ### StepCatalogParser (Optional)

-Your DSL probably has specific steps that needs to be added to the catalog.
+Your DSL may have specific steps that needs to be added to the catalog.
 To add those steps to the general catalog, you have to provide an `@ApplicationScoped` implementation of the `StepCatalogParser`:

 ```